edamla/mediterraneanagency/_books/2021-09-01-prophet-lovers.md

 the Allah of the worlds...
 The whole universe was created for his sake.
 All the Prophets received the light of prophethood from him.
-His nûr illuminated hearts, which were blinded in the dungeon of blas- phemy and brutality...
+His nûr illuminated hearts, which were blinded in the dungeon of blasphemy and brutality...
 He is our greatest intercessor in the hereaf-ter, giving glad tidings of heaven to believers, bringing mercy, and showing the way to Allah.
 He is the most beloved of the Allah of the
 Worlds...
 In all his attributes...
-He is unique in everything that can be found in human bein-gs, in beauty, maturity, knowledge, gentleness, compas- sion and mercy...
+He is unique in everything that can be found in human bein-gs, in beauty, maturity, knowledge, gentleness, compassion and mercy...
 <!--more-->